-Admission to the academy during the academic year depends on whether there are places available.
-Year groups in Reception, Year 1 and Year 2 have 70 places; other year groups (Years 3 to 6) have 75 places.
-Applications must be made directly to the school on a form available from the School Office.
-Admissions outside the normal age group will be managed by the Local Governing Body of Ludlow Primary School as indicated below.
+Admission to the academy during the academic year depends on whether or not there are places available.
+Year groups in Reception, Year 1 and Year 2 have 75 places; other year groups (Years 3 to 6) have 70 places.
+Applications must be made directly to the academy on a form available from the academy.
+Admissions outside the normal age group will be managed by the Local Academy Board of Ludlow Primary School as indicated below.

-- If there is a vacancy, and there is no child on the relevant waiting list with a higher priority (according to the over-subscription criteria 1-8 above), a place will be offered. - In-year admissions or admissions at the beginning of academy years other than Reception will only be considered by the Local Governing Body up to half a term [using the three-term year] in advance of the desired date for entry.
+- If there is a vacancy, and there is no child on the relevant waiting list with a higher priority (according to the over-subscription criteria 1-8 above), a place will be offered. - In-year admissions, or admissions at the beginning of academy years other than Reception, will only be considered by the Local Academy Board up to half a term [using the three-term year] in advance of the desired date for entry.
 For example, for entry in January, the application will not be considered until after the October half term break.
-Ludlow Primary School does not have a normal point of entry to Year 3 applications for entry at the beginning of Year 3 are treated as indicated in this section.
+Ludlow Primary School does not have a normal point of entry to Year 3 - applications for entry at the beginning of Year 3 are treated as indicated in this section.